yohanchatelain/fmriprep/docs/outputs.rst

 beyond standard head motion parameters.

-Confounding variables calculated in *fMRIPrep* are stored separately for each subject, session and run in `TSV (tab-separated value)` files - one column for each confound variable.
+Confounding variables calculated in *fMRIPrep* are stored separately for each subject, session and run in :abbr:`TSV (tab-separated value)` files - one column for each confound variable.
 Such tabular files may include over 100 columns of potential confound regressors.

 .. warning::